thiagobmi/ccalc/README.md

 Command-line math expression parser and calculator, inspired by GNU calc.

 ## Disclaimer
-This project was made purely for fun and to learn some VIM commands.
-It was built using only an old computer, VIM, and without the use of any search engines or external resources.
-I just tried to follow my own approach and intuition. **Don't take it too seriously.**
+This project was made purely for fun and in my free time.
+It's full of bad practices.
+I just tried to do it in my own way, without any previous knowledge on lexical analysis or mathematical expressions parsing.
+So **this code is not meant to be taken as a serious math expression parser**.

 ## Features
 - Validates the input expression for correctness.